thanpolas/toddmotto.github.io/_posts/2013-04-19-data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript.md

 ### Demo
 For those of you who like a nice little demo, [here](http://jsfiddle.net/toddmotto/bK6ur) it is.
 Change the styles all you want, swap classes, ID's and completely transform the button - but of course using [data-js] it will still work flawlessly.
 My blog is now updated to use the [data-js] attribute methods for creating the responsive menu, check it out.

+### Getting [data-js] to work in XHTML documents
+Thanks to [Gabriele Romanatio](http://twitter.com/gabromanato) for looking into a [solution for XHTML documents](http://gabrieleromanato.name/jquery-making-html5-custom-data-attributes-work-in-XML) (XML usage in HTML), as data-* attributes are obviously only valid in HTML5 documents!
+Eat your heart out XML.